josephborromeo/WiCAN/Features_TODO.md

 ## Software

+#### High Level Features:
+- Be able to handle 100% busload at 500k baud without dropping frames
+- Be able to handle 100% busload for logging
+- Don't overheat
+- Download logs over USB

+#### Backend/ Frontend
 - Support CAN messages not in DBC
 - Support Sending CAN messages
 - Support more information in `Live Data` Tab